Magisk-Modules-Alt-Repo/custom-certificate-authorities/README.md

 ```

 ### Adding certificates
-1. Copy the certificate file(s) to `/data/misc/user/0/cacerts-custom`.
+1. Copy the certificate file(s) to `/data/misc/user/0/cacerts-custom` (NOT located in your home directory).
 2. Reboot.

 ### Removing certificates